 or

-- live in a different local authority but attend a Harrow educational setting.
-And do not have an Education Health Care Plan (EHCP)
+- live in a different local authority but attend a Harrow educational setting and not have an Education Health Care Plan (EHCP)

 - a Harrow resident